Calabro succeeds Radford as 176th Operations Group commander

-Alaska Air National Guard Col. Matthew Calabro succeeds Col. Kenneth Radford as 176th Mission Support Group commander during a Nov.
-8 change-of-command ceremony at Joint Base Elmendorf-Richardson, Alaska.
-Calabro was recently the vice commander of the 176th Wing.
-(U.S. Air National Guard photo by Staff Sgt.
-Daniel Robles/Released)
+Alaska Air National Guard Col. Matthew Calabro succeeded Col. Kenneth Radford as the 176th Operations Group commander during a ceremony here, Nov.
+8.

+The group provides wartime and peacetime mission support of deployment operations, combat search and rescue, air control, rescue coordination, and strategic airlift for the 176th Wing.

+During the ceremony, Radford was presented with the Legion of Merit.
+The award citation highlighted the 176th OG’s efforts under his command.
+Under Radford’s leadership, the group saved 159 lives during rescue missions, deployed dozens of Airmen to Iraq, Africa, and other nations, and provided strategic airlift assistance after hurricanes Irma, Harvey, and Florence.

 |Date Taken: